 On Saturday, we drove to Epping, NH, where we activated Lamprey Wild and Scenic River.
 It was a rainy day, but we still enjoyed the scenic drive along the river.
 We drove along the river until we found a place by the river to park and operate.
 The bands were not great, with a K-index of 4 and a high A-index.
 Despite the conditions, our activation was a success.
 We operated on both 20m and 40m SSB and made a total of 307 QSOs over 3 hours.

-We operated from a parking lot in the park from mid afternoon until dark.
-The bands were a little better on Saturday and we were able to get 239 contacts into the log, mostly US but also worked stations from Spain, Jamaica, Aruba and Puerto Rico.
+We operated from a parking lot in the park from mid-afternoon until dark.
+The bands were a little better on Saturday and we were able to get 239 contacts into the log, mostly the US but also worked stations from Spain, Jamaica, Aruba, and Puerto Rico.

 We have enjoyed activating 8 National Parks so far in the NPOTA event.
 We are planning another activation between Christmas and New Year of multiple parks before the end of the event on December 31.